17. Intel Image Processing Unit 3 (IPU3) Imaging Unit (ImgU) driver¶

 The ImgU V4L2 subdevs have to be configured with media controller APIs to have all the video nodes setup correctly.

 Let us take "ipu3-imgu 0" subdev as an example.

 media-ctl -d $MDEV -l "ipu3-imgu 0 input":0 -> "ipu3-imgu 0":0

 media-ctl -d $MDEV -l "ipu3-imgu 0":2 -> "ipu3-imgu 0 output":0

 media-ctl -d $MDEV -l "ipu3-imgu 0":3 -> "ipu3-imgu 0 viewfinder":0

 media-ctl -d $MDEV -l "ipu3-imgu 0":4 -> "ipu3-imgu 0 3a stat":0

 Also the pipe mode of the corresponding V4L2 subdev should be set as desired (e.g 0 for video mode or 1 for still mode) through the control id 0x009819a1 as below.

 yavta -w "0x009819A1 1" /dev/v4l-subdev7

-RAW Bayer frames go through the following ImgU pipeline HW blocks to have the processed image output to the DDR memory.
+RAW Bayer frames go through these ImgU pipeline hardware blocks and the final processed image output to the DDR memory.